 We use Gemini as our backend exchange and have a customized onboarding process for higher education organizations to streamline every step of compliance.
 Once that is done, your organization will be listed on our platform of organizations—alongside higher education institutions including New Saint Andrews College and Wake Forest University— that accept cryptocurrency making it easier for new donors to find that you accept cryptocurrency.

-We will provide you with a custom widget that can be embedded on your institution’s giving pages (we recommend creating a stand-alone cryptocurrency landing page that is easy to find, search engine optimized, and linked from your giving menus and “other ways to give” pages).
+We will provide you with a custom Donation Form that can be embedded on your institution’s giving pages (we recommend creating a stand-alone cryptocurrency landing page that is easy to find, search engine optimized, and linked from your giving menus and “other ways to give” pages).
 This will allow donors a convenient and easy way to donate cryptocurrency directly to your institution, which will:

 - Automatically convert to USD